 Online shopping experience for 3D printed body parts

 In the near future, 3D bioprinting organs, skin, bones, and cells will be a normalized occurrence.
-This project imagines the days of donating organs for transplants are already long behind us.
+This project imagines the days of donating organs for transplants are long behind us.
 People can now purchase parts built specifically for their bodies at a fraction of the cost.
-However, this industry is dominated by a single company that keeps prices artificially high to reap the benefits.

 Daffodil is a direct-to-consumer 3D bioprinting company that modeled its aesthetic and business scheme after a glasses company, Warby Parker.
 The goal is to provide quality parts at an affordable cost in order to help as many people as possible live a good life.

 The assignment objective was to “create a series of design fiction centered around a set of icons” with the basic requirements of designing 5 icons and putting them in context with 3 artifacts.

 In the Visual Culture & Design course, students were challenged to create icons for a design fiction of their choice.
 According to Julian Bleecker, “Design fiction is a way of exploring different approaches to making things, probing the material conclusions of your imagination, removing the usual constraints when designing for massive market commercialization — the ones that people in blue shirts and yellow ties call “realistic.”
 This is a different genre of design.
 Not realism, but a genre that is forward-looking, beyond incremental and makes an effort to explore new kinds of social interaction rituals.”

 March – April 2021